-– Combining earth and technology
+– Combining geothermal heat pumps and technology efficiently

 Guadix, in a small village in Andalucia, doesn’t look like much from the distance.
 You can see a smattering of whitewashed town houses, a few of the traditional, tree-lines plazas, small shops, nothing too different from any other place in Southern Spain.
 Once you get a bit closer, however, is not hard to notice a fairly unique corner of town, line with small chimneys in scattered across a few hills, and odd walls and doors apparently leading nowhere.
 It is the Barrio de las Cuevas, the neighborhood of the caves, the largest concentration of underground homes in Europe with more than 2,000 dwellings.

 No one quite knows when people started living in caves around Guadix; it has been inhabited as far as records can reach, and probably long before that.
 It was a mining town during Roman times; the earliest inhabited caves on record date back around 1,000 years, when Guadix was a trading outpost during the Moorish period.

 The cave dwellings are mostly man-made, not natural caves, dug up on the sides of the mountain over the centuries.
 Andalusia has mild winters, but brutally warm summers.
 Inside the caves, however, the temperature always remains under 25 °C (41 °F), and cooler the deeper they get.
 Earth and stone are extremely effective insulators, so the underground houses are a clever response to the extreme Andalusian heat.

 The issue is, however, than caverns and underground dwellings are hard to replicate in many places.
 Natural caverns are few and far between, and man-made ones are rather impractical in flat land, and too expensive to build on a large scale.